 The Indian Ocean Biodiversity Assessment 2000-2005 surveyed the terrestrial and fresh-water biodiversity of all 115 Seychelles islands.
 This international expedition, timed to be completed for the centenary of the Percy Sladen Trust Expedition, making representative collections of all animals, plants and fungi on each island.
 The expedition provided the data required to locate important biodiversity sites (Key Biodiversity Areas), identify areas and taxa of concern and evaluate the current distribution of alien species and their spread over the last 100 years.
 Surveying the islands that remain uncollected filled in the main gaps in our knowledge of the regions biodiversity and facilited interpretation of the biogeographical patterns.
 The compilation of biodiversity data for the 115 coraline and granitic islands of the Seychelles group provides a unique resource for the study of island biogeography as both the largest and the only complete data-set for all taxa and all islands in a single biogeographical region.
 The contrasts between oceanic and continental islands and the historical comparison available for some of the islands makes these results of exceptional significance.

-The assessment has resulted in the publication of a monographic series on the Seychelles fauna (starting with Lepidoptera in 2005) and a biodiversity hotspots analysis.
+The assessment resulted in the publication of a monographic series on the Seychelles fauna and a biodiversity hotspots analysis.

-Research carried out in 2000 to test the project's methods resulted in the discovery of many new species on Silhouette island, most significant among these is a newly discovered frog living in the high forest palm trees.
+The bidiversity assessment resulted in the discovery of many new species such as the Seychelles palm frog Seychellophryne pipilodryas living in the high forest palm trees.